Letters to Editor

 Important elements that should be included in the Purchase Agreement under the feasibility study provision are listed below:

 Archeological Sensitive Areas

+You want to make sure that the property you are purchasing is not located in an archeological sensitive area such as Indian Midden or near a cemetery.
+To confirm this information you need to contact the San Juan County building department.
+They will look up the property on their maps and confirm the results.
+The maps are not of public record so you may not access the information yourself.
 If the property is located within an Archeological Sensitive Area, you will need to obtain a report from an Archeologist.
-The Archeologist will perform a site inspection and delineate the sensitive areas and their setbacks.
+The Archeologist will perform a site inspection, dig test holes and delineate the sensitive areas and their setbacks.
 Should you desire to dig in those designated areas for any reason, such as new construction, a remodel or landscaping, you must hire an Archeologist to standby and sort through the material while excavation is in process in order to protect any items with historic value.
-The reports are approximately $1500-$3000 and if excavation is needed in the sensitive areas, the monitoring is on an hourly rate.
+The reports are approximately $2000-$6000 and if excavation is needed in the sensitive areas, the monitoring is on an hourly rate.
 It can add thousands

 Flood and Homeowners Insurance

 If you are purchasing on the waterfront, chances are the Flood Zone Determination report will indicate that flood insurance is required.
 Not all properties need Flood insurance as the improvements are located above the Base Flood Elevation.
 I have a list of surveyors that can process a Flood Elevation Certificate which is required in order to obtain flood insurance and is also the information necessary to process a Letter of Map Amendment (LOMA) - Waiver of flood insurance.

 Be sure to arrange for your standard homeowners insurance policy in the beginning of the process, don’t wait until you are only a few days from closing as the process can take 7-10 days.